kroxylicious/kroxylicious.github.io/_use_cases/schema_validation_and_enforecement.markdown

 In Apache Kafka, producing applications transfer messages to consuming applications.
 In order for messages to be transferred successfully producers and consumers need to agree on the format of the message being transferred.
 If there is a mismatch between the format sent by the producer and the expectations of the consumer, problems will result.
-The consuming application could take the wrong business action or the consuming application may fail leading to complete failure of the system.
+The consuming application could take the wrong business action or the consuming application may fail to process the message at all, leading to complete failure of the system.
 This problem is known as a *poison message* scenario.

 | ![image]({{'/assets/pages/images/schema_validation_problem.png' | absolute_url}}){:width="100%"} |